deeplearning4j/deeplearning4j/quickstart.md

 This Quick Start guide assumes that you have the following already installed:

 1. Java
-2. Integrated Development Environment (IDE)
+2. An Integrated Development Environment (IDE) like IntelliJ
-3. Maven
+3. Maven (Java's automated build tool)
-4. Canova
+4. Canova (An ML Vectorization lib)
-5. Github
+5. Github (Optional)

-If you need to install any of the above, please check the [Getting Started guide](http://nd4j.org/getstarted.html).
+If you need to install any of the above, please read how in this [Getting Started guide](http://nd4j.org/getstarted.html).

 Installing From Maven Central
 =========================================